galatea-associates/galatea-hal/README.md

 ### Code Organization
 If you want to add or change an event that the bot responds (e.g. when the bot is mentioned, when the bot joins a channel, when a user types a message, etc.), you can modify the `_handle_by_type` method in `event_handler.py`.

-If you want to change the responses, then you can modify the `messenger.py` class, and make the corresponding invocation in `event_handler.py`.

 The `slack_clients.py` module provides a facade of two different Slack API clients which can be enriched to access data from Slack that is needed by your Bot: